Title: Chief Communications Officer/Director

 MSU's 2004 National Alumnus of the Year, Salter has enjoyed a unique career as an award-winning journalist, columnist, television commentator, talk radio host, author, educator, and university administrator.
 He was a John C. Stennis Scholar in Political Science as a student at MSU.

 The Washington Post has listed him as "one of the nation's best state political reporters."
 He is a member of the Miss.
 Press Association's Hall of Fame.
-His syndicated columns have been published in Mississippi and a number of national newspapers since 1983.
+His syndicated columns have been published in Mississippi and several national newspapers since 1978.

 He formerly served as MSU's first journalist-in-residence and was the inaugural holder of the Kelly Gene Cook Chair in Journalism at the University of Mississippi, where he served on the Journalism faculty in the 1990s.

 Salter represents MSU on the board of directors of the University Press of Mississippi - the state's academic press - and serves on the Southeastern Conference Communicators Executive Committee.
-He also serves as vice president of the Pushmataha Area Council, Boy Scouts of America and is president-elect of the Starkville Rotary Club.
+He is past president of the Starkville Rotary Club.

 He is a member of the Public Relations Society of America (PRSA) and Counselors to Higher Education, a section within PRSA.